-From P. Şetref the trail ascends onto the Bătrâna plateau mostly in woods, following a cart road.
-There are two camping places along this section of the trail: La Jgheaburi (cca.
+From Pasul Şetref the trail ascends onto the Bătrâna plateau mostly through woods, following a cart road.
+There are two camping grounds along this section of the trail: La Jgheaburi (cca.
 1400m) and Pasul Pietrii (1196m).
-The trail leaves Bătrâna plateau at Tarniţa Bătrânei, and climbs up to the Pietrosu massif, where it will not drop below 1800m (in fact, it levels around 2000+/-100m most of the time).
-Vegetation changes to be dominanted by alpine grass.
+The trail leaves Bătrâna plateau at Tarniţa Bătrânei saddle, and climbs up to an elevation of over 1800m.
+From this point the trail will not drop below 1800m for quite a few kilometers (in fact, it will fluctuate around 2000 (+/-100) meters most of the time).
+Vegetation changes to be dominated by alpine grasses.

 Part 2: Tarniţa La Cruce (1985m) - Vf.
 Ineuţ (2222m)

 | |At Şaua Gărgalău |From the spring, the trail heads for Şaua Gărgalău (1907m), leaving the Pietrosu massif and entering the Ineu massif.
-Two side-trails leave the main ridge trail at this saddle:|
+Two following side-trails leave the main ridge trail at this saddle:|

 | |On summit of Vf.
 Omului |From Gărgalău, the trail follows the ridge southwards over Vf.
 Clăii (2121m) to turn east again just below Vf.
 Omului (2134m - it is worth taking a few steps up to check out the peak).The "roller-coaster" goes on along the asymmetric ridge: Şaua Cişa (1950m) - Vf.
-Cişa (2036m) - Tarniţa Lui Putredu (1960m, poorly marked blue triangle takes south to Valea Vinului /Radnaborberek/) - Vf.
+Cişa (2036m) - Tarniţa Lui Putredu (1960m - here a poorly marked blue triangle trail branches off south towards Valea Vinului /Radnaborberek/) - Vf.
 Coasta Neteadă (2060m) - Şaua Putredă (cca.
 2000m) - Şaua Ineului (2223m).|| |En route from Vf.
 Omului to Vf.
 Ineu

 Part 3: Vf.
 Ineuţ (2222m) - Pasul Rotunda (1271m)